|

 Life Story to date....

-I'm a local girl to New Jersey, having attended Seabrook School (K-8), then Bridgeton High School, where I graduated in 1976.
+I'm a local to New Jersey, having attended Seabrook School (K-8), then Bridgeton High School, where I graduated in 1976.
 After high school, I moved to Oxford, Pennsylvania, for summer work.
 I worked with the same company, Star Roses, for three summers, while attending the New England School of Art & Design in Boston, the Ridgewood School of Art & Design in New Jersey and The Annex in NewYork City.

 During my third summer at Star Roses, I met a freelance photographer, Farrell Grehan, who was on assignment for Smithsonian magazine.
 It was a chance meeting that changed my life.
 He asked me to edit the film he shot in Egypt for National Geographic and shipped me 600 rolls to review.
 It was a huge undertaking, but I realized how much I could learn by editing someone else's work.
 I was able to view the best images and the outtakes, helping me better understand the art of photography.
 He was impressed with my edits and spread the word among his buddies in New York.